fewagency/best-practices/Bedrock/getting-up-and-running-with-bedrock.md

 13. Upload a copy of .env.example to `/shared` on the remote server, rename it to .env and enter the correct data in it.
 Note that you will probably want to change WP_ENV to production even if you are setting things up on a staging server.
 14. Also on the remote machine, create an empty .htaccess file in shared/web/.
 15. Now, run `bundle exec cap <stage> deploy:check` again.
 Yoy may run into an error saying "fatal: Not a valid object name", This is due to the fact that you, in staging.rb, have specified a branch name that does not exist in your Git repo.
 So go ahead and fix that and , hopefully, successfully rerun this step.
 15. Having come this far, on your local machine you can now run `bundle exec cap staging deploy` for a complete deploy.
 It should run successfully all the way to where the last output should be a message that a line was written to revision.log.
-If so, what just happened was:
+If it did not, make sure that you have pushed to the Git repo after you added Capistrano.
+If it did run successfully, what just happened was:
     - You downloaded the git repo to the remote server to a new folder in releases which is named after the current date and time.
     - `composer install` was executed in the newly created folder.
     - `gulp --production` ran on your local machine and the content of the dist-folder was uploaded to web/app/themes/THEMENAME/dist in the newly created release-folder.